tbarlow12/tbarlow12.github.io/_posts/2018-6-13-joining-microsoft.md

 ![alt text](/resources/images/Microsoft/team.jpg)

 I accepted an offer to return to the same team the following summer.
 As these things go, there was a massive re-organization within the team, my manager left Microsoft to pursue a personal dream of civic engagement as the City of Seattle's new Open Data Program Manager, and I would be reporting directly to my previous skip-manager.
-I was happy with that, as I had gotten to know him well and respected him a great deal.
+Although I was very sad to hear my manager would be leaving, I was happy to still be working under someone I knew and respected a great deal.

 ## Return of the Intern